BEN Franklin Resources

 Franklin Resources is a Dividend Aristocrat with 44 consecutive years of dividend increases.

-Sector: Financials Industry: Financial Services
+Sector: Financials

-What is BEN's dividend yield?
+What is BEN's current dividend yield and payout?

 How often does BEN pay dividends?